Solar Absorptance of COLORBOND® steel colours for NCC and BASIX (Updated)

 Solar Absorptance and the National Construction Code (NCC)

-For detailed information about NCC 2019 Volume One and Volume Two please refer to the NCC website.
+For detailed information about NCC 2019 and NCC 2022 please refer to the National Construction Code (NCC) website.

-Volume One of NCC 2019 (regulates primarily multi-residential, commercial, industrial and public assembly buildings and some associated structures) requires the solar absorptance (SA) of the upper surface of the roof be ≤ 0.45 to use the Deemed To Satisfy pathway to compliance.
-Roof surfaces with SA > 0.45 must use a Performance Solution pathway to compliance2,5.
+Volume One of NCC 2019 (regulates primarily multi-residential, commercial, industrial and public assembly buildings and some associated structures) requires the solar absorptance (SA) of the upper surface of the roof be ≤ 0.45 to use the Deemed to Satisfy (DTS) compliance pathway.
+Roof surfaces with SA > 0.45 must use a Performance Solution compliance pathway.2,7

 |≤ 0.45||Deemed to Satisfy (or Performance Solution)|

 Note: For NCC 2022, Class 2 sole occupancy units and Class 4 parts of a building have similar DTS roof solar absorptance requirements as housing (Volume 2 – see below) and DTS wall solar absorptance requirements based on Climate Zone and external wall to floor geometry.3,7

 Volume Two of NCC 2019 (regulates primarily smaller scale buildings including houses, small sheds, carports and some associated structures), classifies roof colours as Light (L ≤ 0.40), Medium (0.40 < M ≤ 0.60) or Dark (D > 0.60) based on their solar absorptance values.
 Lower solar absorptance values provide for greater concessions in roof insulation R-value requirements.4,7